dtosca/ideation-and-prototyping/posts.md

 ---
 layout: page
-title: Now
+title: Posts
-tagline: What I'm doing now
+tagline: All Posts
-permalink: /now.html
+permalink: /posts.html
-ref: now
+ref: posts
-order: 2
+order: 0
 ---

 This is a [now page](https://nownownow.com/about), and it was inspired by [the /now movement](https://sivers.org/nowff).
 If you have your own site, [you should make one](https://nownownow.com/about), too.